our0boros/Compendium-of-Materia-Medica/items/report.md

 ## Application Description

 *XXX is a social application aimed at plant enthusiasts, providing detailed information about various plants, including image examples, common names, slugs, scientific names, genus, and family information, along with extensive textual descriptions.
 Users can obtain plant information by taking photos of plants they encounter or by searching directly using text.
-Additionally, users can post their own photos of plants on the social channel to share their discoveries and experiences with all users.
+Additionally, users can post their own photos of plants on the social channel to share their discoveries and experiences with all users.*
-<br><br>Upon launching the application, users first enter a login screen where they authenticate themselves using an email and password.
-<br><br>After logging in, the first page displayed is the social channel page, where all user-shared content is displayed in reverse chronological order, including plant photos and text.
-<br><br>By clicking the camera button on the navigation bar at the bottom of the page, users can access the application's core search page.
-<br><br>还没写完——————————————————————*

 ### Application Use Cases and or Examples